abadid/cmsc424-spring2018/project2/README.md

 ```
 This table won’t be kept up-to-date by the database as this is a derived table and not a view.
 Write a trigger to keep this new table updated when a new ticket (row) is purchased (inserted) into or cancelled (deleted) from the `ticketsales` table.
 Remember that `airlineid` corresponding to the new `ticketsales` update may not exist in the `airlinesales` table at that time and it should be added to the table with a count of 1, in that case.
 Similarly, if a deletion of a row in `ticketsales` results in an airline having `total_ticket_sales` to 0, then the corresponding tuple for that airline in `airlinesales` should be deleted.

 In addition to this, we also want to report those airlines that had minimum ticket sales (for every ticket purchased or cancelled) and the `salesdate` of the transaction.
-We will use the following command to create and populate `reportmin (airlineid, salesdate)` table corresponding to the current state of `airlinesales` table:
+We will use the following command to create and initialize `reportmin (airlineid, salesdate)` table corresponding to the current state of `airlinesales` table:

 ```
 create table reportmin as